 The weather today has not been as warm nor as sunny, which is absolutely typical.
-We had planned to travel back down the road for about 50 miles so that The Chef can get a better chance of some pictures of the coast as she will be right next to the crash barrier and the long drop down should we lurch too much to the right.
+We had planned to travel back down the road for about 50 miles so that Rosina can get a better photo opportunity of the coastline as she will be right next to the crash barrier and the long drop down should we lurch too far to the right.

-Rosina popped up to the local supermarket for some fresh bread before paying our dues to the campground.
+The Chef popped to the local supermarket for some fresh bread before paying our fees to the campsite.
 She came back saying that it had been an expensive stay.
 We'd had to pay €7 a night supplement on top of the fixed €16 nightly fee.
-She wasn't too sure what it was for but thinks it was because we were on a better pitch with a sea view rather than in the Long Term Pikey areas.
+She wasn't too sure what it was for, but thinks it was because we were on a better pitch with a sea view, rather than in the Long-term traveller area.

 Back south we went along the coastal road.
 The Chef was using her weapon of choice.
-The compact camera kept up the front with us in the glove compartment rather than the much bigger and heavier SLR.
-I can understand her thinking but at the end of the day no matter how many bells and whistles your camera has on it, if you’ve got a crap lens ya gonna get a crap picture.
+The compact camera which is kept up the front with us in the glove compartment rather than the bigger and heavier SLR.

 As we got closer to the turning up to Mostar we knew it was time to turn around.
 Having done so we pulled in to a lay-by for lunch.
 The Chef began rustling up 'the usual' - sandwiches made with fresh crusty bread if possible, crisps, low salt if possible, and a nice cold drink of orange juice, all served using disposable plates and cups, which then get thrown away avoiding the need to either wash up or leave the dirty bits loose in the sink whilst we continue with the journey.

-Whilst she was making her daily contribution to the team effort I walked back up the road to take a couple of photographs and a video shot of the beach and community below.
+While she was making her daily contribution to the team effort I walked back up the road to take a couple of photographs and a video shot of the beach and community below.
 On the way back from a bit of a hike up the road I spotted some concrete steps leading to the beach, so down them I went.
-At the bottom of the steps and to my left were a couple of nudists sunbathing.
+At the bottom, and to my left were a couple of nudists sunbathing.
 Why do they do that?
 Haven't they heard about the risks of skin cancer?

 I looked away before taking a few shots ahead and to my right.
 Yet at the same time I wanted to take a shot of the view to my left where the nudists were.
-I was after all in a public place, but I felt it was rather like wearing a thong weaved out of Brillo pads, or going down to the 'Fiddlers Arms' for a pint of beer with Rolf Harris - you know you could do it, but it would feel rather uncomfortable.
-So that was them off the hook and I returned 'home' for lunch.
+I was after all in a public place, but I felt it was rather like wearing a thong weaved out of wire wool, or going down to the 'Fiddlers Arms' for a pint of beer with Rolf Harris - you know you could, but it would feel rather uncomfortable to do so.

-After 'the usual' we continued heading north, past Split (not a pretty place from that far away it has to be said) and onward on roads, frankly, not as nice as we'd enjoyed further south.
-Having had about enough for the day we referred to the ACSI book for another discounted campground.
+After 'the usual' we continued heading north, past Split, and onward on roads, frankly, not as nice as we'd enjoyed further south.
+Having had about enough for the day we referred to the ACSI book for another discounted campsite.
 With an out-of-date Satnav it is proving easier to put the latitude and longitude of a location in to it.
 So having gone to the trouble of doing so for a campground ahead of us I pressed 'GO' and pulled out of the lay-by.
-I was immediately told to make a 'U' turn - me we'd selected a campground we'd already passed!
+I was immediately told to make a 'U' turn - I'd selected a campground we'd already passed!

-The Chef was instructed to look in the book for a campground somewhere ahead of us, having done so she called out the co-ordinates which I punched in whilst driving along a winding road (yes we chaps can multi-task).
+I asked The Chef to look in the book for a campground somewhere ahead of us, having done so she called out the co-ordinates which I punched in whilst driving along a winding road.
+A silly thing to do on reflection.

-Camping Adriatic at Primosten is where we've finished up.
+Camping Adriatic at Primosten (GPS: N43.603375 E15.921001) is where we've finished up.
 We've already been told that there are supplements to the €16 per night discounted rate, but we're not sure what they are.

-Having sat at the laptop and downloaded all of The Chef’s pictures I am able to confirm that we are now in possession of the most exhaustive collection of blurred-trees-and-bushes-in-foreground- with- water-or-buildings-of-some-sort-in-the-background in Croatia.
+Having sat at the laptop and downloaded all of The Chef’s pictures I am able to confirm that we are now in possession of what must surely be the most exhaustive collection of blurred-trees-and-bushes-in-foreground- with- water-or-buildings-of-some-sort-in-the-background in Croatia.

 There's always tomorrow................

-We have been joined by new German neighbours, a young couple with a short wheel based motorhome.
+We have been joined by new German neighbours, a young couple with a new-looking short wheel based motorhome.
 He's driving and she's seeing him back.
-Now each pitch has at the head of it a slab of concrete about 18" square set in to the grass, its painted terracotta colour with the pitch number painted in yellow.
+Now on this campsite each pitch has at the head of it, a terracotta-coloured slab of concrete about 18" square set in to the grass with the pitch number painted on it.
 We're on pitch A14 and they were heading for A13.
 The concrete square on their pitch was raised a little, particularly on one corner, and so the young lass stood on the concrete square so that her partner could manoeuvre around her and in to the pitch thus avoiding the obstacle.
 Here’s a question for you now.
 Upon reversing did he:

 A. Keep an eye on her in the mirror whilst she stood on the concrete, slowly manoeuvring around her before lining the vehicle up within the pitch.

-B. Reverse back and despite her gesturing to him to go around her followed by much shouting and arm waving followed by her climbing off the concrete slab for her own safety, reversed right over the slab resulting in awful scraping and grinding noises as the raised corner on the slab scraped all along the underneath of the vehicle.
+B. Despite her gesturing to him to go around her followed by much shouting and arm waving, then her jumping off the concrete slab and move for her own safety, he reversed right over the slab, resulting in awful scraping and grinding noises as the raised corner on the slab scraped all along the underneath of the vehicle.

 Yup two points if you chose B. They spent about half an hour this evening under the rear of the vehicle inspecting the damage.